mcurros2/MicroMFramework/MicroM/AgentsInstructions/Documentation/instructions-for-backend.md

      - Delete any namespaces that are no longer present in `MicroM/core` from `docs-state-backend.md`.
 3. Create a separate task to run `docfx metadata` and `docfx build`.
    - Save logs to `MicroM/docfx-buildlogs/baseline-[namespace].log`.
    - Ensure the generated site exists in `MicroM/Documentation/Backend/_site`.
-   - Ensure `MicroM/Documentation/Backend/_site` and its contents are committed to git.
-      - CAUTION: This step may commit a lot of files.
-      - TO AVOID FAILING THE TASK BECAUSE OF A LONG DIFF, COMMIT LARGE FILES INDEPENDENTLY.
+DO NOT COMMIT THIS DIRECTORY TO GIT.

 4. Summarize findings in `iteration-summary.md`:
    - For each task, include **execution result** and **verification result**.